aimux docs

 Getting Started

-First-run setup, creating a profile, and your first session.
+First-run setup, creating a profile, and your first workspace.

 This guide walks through the supported setup path for a normal aimux installation.